perokvist/event-driven-architecture/scs.md

 ### Options

-The web provider a few established options to integrate different systems.
+The web provides a few established options to integrate different systems.

 ![Internet integration](assets/internet_integration.png)

 Iframe is a good "sandboxing" technique, but the frame part is challenging.
-Links most is commonly used, and a great option if possible.
+Links is commonly used, and are great option if possible.
 Http Api's is what might lead us to a monolithic front end, a backing option for fragments but not the main part for integration.
 Markup is great, but we need help with transclusion.
 Our mental model could be compared to a frameless iframe with pre-rendered markup.

-If composition and what composition strategy to be used depends on what kind of system you're building.
+If composition, and if, what composition strategy to be used depends on what kind of system you're building.
 When researching options, you'll find three main options

 - Zalando's Tailor